leo19941227/env/README.md

 # ~/.bashrc
 source ~/env/env.sh
 ```

-## Hack font
-- **Root privilege is NOT required**
-- Supports Linux/Mac/Windows

-Since vim/tmux colorschemes frequently use rare symbols to draw a GUI-like terminal-based coding environment.
-We need to install an additional font package.
-Follow the installation guide from [Hack Official](https://github.com/source-foundry/Hack).
-It should help you get a char-rich terminal.
-(Remember to select **Hack** font for your terminal)

 ## VIM
 The power of vim comes from the comprehensive support of package community.
 I use `Vundle` as my **vim package manager**.
 First install `Vundle`, and then install **vim packages**, which we need to open vim editor first